Modified Atmosphere Packaging.

 MAP techniques are now the major packaging method used on a wide range of fresh or chilled foods (more detailed information will be discussed further).
 Even if the majority of products share the same spoilage causes, each food has its own optimal MAP configuration that maximizes the shelf life enhancement.
 This is the main reason that leads the scientific community to a constant research for new and more refined solutions.
 The optimization of MAP processes mostly relies on the atmosphere surrounding the foods, focusing today research on different gas mixtures experimentation.

 MAP development lab-applications thus require working with high precision gas mixtures and quick and easy mixture management methods.
-For all these applications, MCQ proposes the use of the Gas Blenders, instruments specifically designed for in lab experimentation that allow the user to create up to 6 component dynamic gas mixtures and that offers an intuitive way to manage them with the MCQ Gas Mixer Manager software.
+For all these applications, MCQ proposes the use of the Gas Blenders, instruments specifically designed for in laboratory experimentation that allow the user to create up to 6 component dynamic gas mixtures and that offers an intuitive way to manage them with the MCQ Gas Mixture Creator Software.

 Major MAP applications regard the storage and quality preservation of fresh and cured meat, seafood products, fruits and vegetables and other generic foods.
 The products are usually minimally processed thus the MAP solves the main role in their shelf life extension.
 The commonly modified atmospheres are composed of oxygen, nitrogen and carbon dioxide mixed together in different proportions depending on the product and the needs of the manufacturer and the consumer.
 Less common but still used are those applications that involve carbon monoxide, nitric oxide and nitrous oxide as modified atmosphere gaseous components.